-Being unhappy with the loss-making business loafer, the management considers drop- ping this product.
-That would leave the company with the holiday sandals and the hik- ing boots as remaining products.
-The resulting scenario analysis (ceteris paribus, i.e., all other data remains constant would look as follows.
+Being unhappy with the loss-making business loafer, the management considers dropping this product.
+That would leave the company with the holiday sandals and the hiking boots as their remaining products.
+The resulting scenario analysis (with all other data remaining the same) would be as follows.